Osariusz/DiscordBackup/README.md

 # DiscordBackup
-Backs up messages in a discord server
+Backs up all messages in a discord server with attachments!

 ## Slash Commands